 Planning Your Stay

 The Windhoek is located at the corner of Hebenstreit Street and Joseph Wood Street in central Windhoek, an address that puts the main commercial and cultural areas of the city within walking distance.
 Hosea Kutako International Airport is approximately 45 kilometres east of the city centre, with taxis and airport transfers being the standard mode of arrival.
 Given the property's World Travel Awards standing, rooms should be booked well in advance, particularly during the southern hemisphere winter months of June through August when Namibia's safari season peaks and Windhoek sees its highest visitor volumes.
-Direct booking through the property is advisable; specific rates and room type availability should be confirmed at time of reservation as price data was not available at the time of writing.
+Reservations are recommended, and rates should be checked at the time of booking.

 How It Stacks Up